 Preparation and discussion of heart healthy, calorie controlled, gluten free, and vegetarian foods; food allergies, sugar substitutes, recipe modification and application of food sanitation.

 Variable credits (1-3).
 Hours by arrangement.
 Prerequisite: NUSC 1165 and 2200; open to juniors or higher; open to Nutritional Science majors with consent.
-May be repeated for credit up to a total of 6 credits.
-Students taking this course will be assigned a final grade of S (satisfactory) or U (unsatisfactory)
+May be repeated for credit up to a total of six credits.
+Students taking this course will be assigned a final grade of S (satisfactory) or U (unsatisfactory).

 Variable credits.
 Hours by arrangement.
 Prerequisite: Open only with consent of department; open to sophomores or higher.
 May be repeated for credit up to a total of 15 credits.